 As you can tell from this video, Katie has the authentic part down pat.

 Here’s where all your research will come into play.
 Once you know whom you’re talking to and how your product can help their business, you can forge a more personal connection based on your preparation.
 Tell them what’s impressed you about their business, then talk about how your product could possibly meet a need they have.
 When you’re ready to sign off, leave them with a strong call to action, so they don’t have questions about what to do next.
-In fact, use Soapbox to add a CTA at the end of your video for viewers to click on.
+In fact, add a call to action (CTA) at the end of your video for viewers to click on.
 Bam.

 Now that you’ve sent off your first video voicemail, brainstorm other ways you can use them throughout the buyer’s journey, from saying “thank you” after you’ve closed a deal, to finding fun, creative ways to introduce their account manager.
 In the end, you want to create a flow that’s repeatable and easy to fall back on, so you can start making video a regular part of your sales outreach.